Preethamalladu/DMDD-Presentation/another-page.md

 # The Cloud Part

-We are using Google cloud platform as per our requirement, we chose GCP over AWS because of cost factors and also as we had credits for GCP
+ Utilizing Google cloud platform as per our requirement, chose GCP over AWS because of cost factors and also as we had credits for GCP

 Cloud  Requirement Analysis for the Dry Run
 The Analysis of cloud and its servies was analysed based on the following features:-